 During the interim between the service activation date and signal turn on day, all energy charges for the intersection shall be paid by the Contractor according to Article 109.05 of the Standard Specifications.
 Beginning the day of the traffic signal turn on, all energy charges for the intersection will be paid by the responsible agency listed in the plans.
 The Contractor is responsible for making arrangements with the responsible agency to transfer billing to the responsible agency.

 This work shall be included in the cost of the SERVICE INSTALLATION, of the type specified.

+DESIGNER NOTES

+Use on all contracts with Service Installation.